MacroMayhem/DocumentUnderstanding/README.md

 ##### Details

-1. Synthetic generation of datasets corresponding to **Dates, Locations, Name, IDs, Goods, Company, Others**
+1. Synthetic generation of datasets corresponding to **Dates, Locations, Company Name, IDs, Goods, Others**
 2. If possible collection of easily available datasets mentioned above and mixing both

 *Future Work* For document images we currently don't have an easily available dataset.
 Might have to stick to augmenting it